 To facilitate philanthropic opportunities for staff, Lumsden McCormick established the “Making A Difference” (MAD) Committee in 2012.
 As an employee-driven initiative, the MAD Committee plans and hosts “MAD Days” throughout the year based on suggestions from the Firm.
 While the committee plans the events, all staff participate in the fundraising and volunteer outings.
 MAD Days range from monetary donations to item collection drives to community-based volunteer experiences.

 We are an independent member of the BDO Alliance USA, a nationwide association of independently owned local and regional accounting, consulting and service firms with similar client service goals.
-The BDO Alliance USA presents an opportunity for firms to expand services without jeopardizing existing relationships or autonomy by accessing the resources of BDO USA, LLP and other CPA Alliance members.
+The BDO Alliance USA presents an opportunity for firms to expand services without jeopardizing existing relationships or autonomy by accessing the resources of BDO USA, P.A. and other CPA Alliance members.
 The BDO Alliance USA was developed to provide member firms with an alternative strategy for gaining competitive advantage in the face of a changing business landscape.
 The Alliance represents an opportunity to enhance relationships with reputable firms and business partners giving our clients an extra advantage.
-The BDO Alliance USA is a subsidiary of BDO USA, LLP, a Delaware limited liability partnership.
+The BDO Alliance USA is a subsidiary of BDO USA, P.A., a Delaware professional service corporation.

 369 Franklin Street, Buffalo, New York 14202 | Google Maps